HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 # University of Haifa Angular Theme

-A preset of the University of Haifa design based on Material for Angular.
+A collection of University of Haifa modules to be integrated in an Angular project using Material Design.

 ## Installation